Pasture Raised Pork

 Customers routinely tell us that our pasture raised pork and natural bacon are the best they’ve ever had, but the truth is, we’re in the pig business for a bigger reason.
 We see them as an asset, a tool, and a nutrient cycler for our pastures.
 As an organic farm, we are limited in our options when it comes to improving the marginal soil quality and weeds of some of our pastures.
-We can't, and don’t want to use chemical fertilizers nor herbicides on our land.
-The pig can convert the grains that we feed it into high quality manure fertilizer.
-As it consumes the grain (aka fertility from another farm) it also turns up the soil with its small plow-like nose.
-It then gobbles down weeds, roots, grubs, and really anything edible that stands in its way.
-In its wake is an open seedbed that we then plant annual and perennial grasses into for our cattle and sheep to graze.
+We don't use any synthetic fertilizers or chemical herbicides on our land.
+Instead, the pigs convert the organic grain that we feed them into high quality manure fertilizer.
+As they move through the land consuming grain, forage, roots, and grubs, they also turns up the soil with its small plow-like nose, leaving an open seedbed.
+We are then able to plant annual and perennial grasses for our cattle and sheep to graze later on.
 The bacon is just a byproduct.

 The famous Jamon Iberico hams from Spain are so unique due to the abundant mast of acorns of their agro-silvo-pastoral system that is the Oak Dehesa.
 They are raised among these trees, consuming the acorns that litter the pastures.
 This provides their unique flavor profile that has made the pork from this area of the world so coveted.
 Here at Caney Fork Farms we are short on acorns, but have discovered that barley imparts a similar flavor as an acorn, and peas provide the fat stabilization that mimics that of an acorn-finished hog.
 The inspiration doesn’t stop here.
-For our pasture raised pork, we have planted thousands of oak trees and chestnuts that will eventually create the very Dehasa that motivated us.
+For our pasture raised pork, we have planted thousands of oak and chestnut trees that will eventually create a similar system.